john-tech-writer/vintage-reel-service-guides/docs/pflueger/pflueger-nobby-overview.md

 The Nobby is made mostly of aluminum alloy, sometimes referred to in company documentation as "nickalum."
 The trim is made of another company-original material, "diamolite."
 The bearing blocks, bushings, and bearings - all parts subject to heavy wear - are made of phosphor bronze.

 The thread shaft - the main component of the level-wind mechanism - is made of what Pflueger literature refers to as "diamalloy," reputed to be rustproof.
 The pawl, a very small part that rides back and forth across the thread shaft, is made of steel alloy.
-This combination of materials makes the reel very durable and rust-resistant, although rinsing is recommended after saltwater use.
+This combination of materials makes the reel very durable and rust-resistant, but still recommended only for freshwater use.
 This reel is extremely light for its duty rating.

 The three internal gears are made of brass, which makes them very durable, hard, and long-wearing.